5 Great Games to Play at the Table

 2. The Famous Person Game

 This is a dinner party favorite.
-Each guest has to wear a sticker on their forehead with a famous person’s name on it and then, by asking his/her fellow guests questions, must guess who they “are.”
+Each person must wear a sticker on their forehead with a famous person’s name on it and then, by asking the other family members questions, guess who they “are.”

 What You Need: Blank white stickers or mailing labels, a marker, and a list of famous people.

-How to Play: Prior to the gathering, create a list of famous people and write names on each mailing label or sticker.
-Once guests are seated, place a sticker on each guest’s forehead, taking care that they don’t see the name.
-Guests then have to guess who they are by asking questions of their fellow guests who can all but reveal their identity to them.
-The game is over when the second to last person guesses who they are correctly (whether the last person has to take a shot or drink a beer is up to you).
+How to Play: Create a list of famous people and write names on each mailing label or sticker.
+Once people are seated, place a sticker on each person's forehead, taking care that they don’t see the name.
+People then take turns guessing who they are by asking questions of their fellow players who can all but reveal their identity to them.
+The game is over when the second to last person guesses who they are correctly.